pendulum-project/ntpd-rs/docs/guide/migrating-chrony.md

 NTS can be enabled for a server by simply configuring an NTS key exchange server:
 ```
 [[nts-ke]]
-key-exchange-listen = "<ip or [::]>:<
+key-exchange-listen = "<IP or [::]>:<
 certificate-chain-path = <ntsservercert>
 private-key-path = <ntsserverkey>
 ```
 Here the names of the corresponding chrony directives are used on the right hand side of the assignment.
-Note that unlike chrony, ntpd-rs does not have a default ip address on which it listens for nts-ke traffic, and this needs to be explicitly provided.
+Note that unlike chrony, ntpd-rs does not have a default IP address on which it listens for nts-ke traffic, and this needs to be explicitly provided.
 The port is optional however and defaults to the standard value 4460.

 The keys used to encrypt the cookies are by default ephemeral.
 If these should be kept across reboots of the server, the path for storing these can be configured:
 ```